P.W.S.T.S Standard

 Original Prince of Wales Sea Training School Standard

-In 2008, due to the fragility of the original standard, we commissioned a new PWSTS Standard which is pictured below.
+In 2008, due to the fragility of the standard, we commissioned a new PWSTS Standard which is pictured below.
 The original heavy cast metal Fluer-de-Lys at the top of the pole was removed for safe keeping.
-A much lighter weight quality reproduction is now used to the relief of the standard bearer (as shown below).
+A much lighter weight quality reproduction is now used, much to the relief of the standard bearer (as shown below).

 2009